Rainwater harvesting 101: how to collect, store, and use rainwater [2026]

 Is rainwater harvesting expensive to maintain?

-Basic rainwater systems like rain barrels require minimal maintenance, mainly cleaning gutters, checking screens, and emptying containers regularly.
+Basic rainwater systems like rain barrels require minimal maintenance — mainly cleaning gutters, checking screens, and emptying containers regularly.
 More complex systems with pumps and treatment may need annual professional servicing.

 How do you prevent mosquitoes in rain barrels?

 Prevent mosquitoes by screening all openings with fine mesh, keeping tight-fitting lids, and either using water regularly or emptying containers every 10 days.
 Adding a few drops of vegetable oil to the surface can also prevent mosquito breeding.
-Moisquito Dunks can also be an effective solution for non-potable water use.
+Mosquito Dunks can also be an effective solution for non-potable water use.

 What size rainwater tank do you need?

 Tank size depends on your water needs, roof area, and local rainfall patterns.
 A typical household might need 1,000–5,000 gallons for irrigation, while whole-house systems often require 10,000+ gallons with backup municipal supply.
-However, even rain barrels as small as 50 gallons can be useful for vegetable gardening and light landscaping tasks.
+Even rain barrels as small as 50 gallons can be useful for vegetable gardening and light landscaping tasks.

 Latest